theroyalwedesign/interfacevision.github.com/index.md

   <p class="lead">We have low level software parts that support very simple tasks like adding two numbers.</p>
   <p class="lead">We have high level software parts and templates that support very complex tasks like communicating across the internet.</p>
   <p class="lead">We hope you can stick with the high level parts: getting your software out the door as soon as possible.
 However, you can use the low level parts if your business has very unique requirements.</p>

+  <p class="lead">What happens if your framework is missing parts you need?
+Our framework is incredibly easy to understand and use.
+This means a fast learning curve for developers within your organization who need to code new parts.</p>

 </div>

 <hr class="featurette-divider">